curl/everything-curl/usingcurl/netrc.md

 `-n, --netrc` tells curl to look for and use the .netrc file.

 `--netrc-file [file]` is similar to `--netrc`, except that you also provide the path to the actual file to use.
-This is useful when you want to provide the information in another directory or with another file name.
+This is useful when you want to provide the information in another directory or with another filename.

 `--netrc-optional` is similar to `--netrc`, but this option makes the .netrc usage optional and not mandatory as the `--netrc` option.